jgreathouse9/mlsynth/Vignettes/PCR/PCRVignette.md

 \end{equation*}
 ```
-We have a single treated unit which, along with the donors, follows a certain data generating process for all time periods until $T_0$.
+We have a single treated unit which, along with the donors (the set of untreated units), follows a certain data generating process for all time periods until $T_0$.
 Afterwards, the control units follow the same process.
 The change of the outcomes $j=1,  \forall t \in \mathcal{T}_1$ is whatever that process was, plus some treatment effect.
 To this end, we are concerned with $\hat{y}\_{j1}$, or the values we would have observed absent treatment.
 The statistic we are concerned with is the average treatment effect on the treated

 $$ ATT = \frac{1}{T\_1 - T\_0} \sum_{T\_0 +1}^{T} (y_{1t} - \hat{y}_{1t}) $$

 where $(y_{1t} - \hat{y}_{1t})$ is the treatment effect.
-In SCM, we exploit the cross-sectional linear relation between untreated units and the target/treated unit to estimate the counterfactual for a given intervention.
-That is, as some [researchers](https://doi.org/10.3982/ECTA21248) have succinctly said, "similar units behave similarly".
+In SCM, we exploit the linear relation between untreated units and the treated unit to estimate its counterfactual.
 ## SCM and SVD
 Normal SCM is estimated like
 ```math